-Two miles inland from Alcudia beach you will find the old fortified town of Alcudia with its walls built up by King Jaume I in about 1300 A.D.
+Two miles inland from Alcudia beach you will find the old fortified town of Alcudia with its walls built up by King Jaume I of Aragon in about 1300 A.D.

 The town is excellent to stroll around, and you will be spoilt for choice when deciding what to eat and drink as you take in its charming streets.

 There is a market held on Tuesdays and Sundays – and, as is usual with Majorcan markets in general, it is best to make an early start!

 On Wednesdays there is usually a guided walk around the old town – check locally for times as they can vary.

 Vehicles are not usually encountered when inside the walls but as people live within the town and, of course, deliveries have to be made, you may still have to step aside now and again on some of the thoroughfares.

 We recommend that you see the town on both market and none market days as the atmosphere is totally different between the two.

 The bustling of the market can mask the sense of the walled town and it is a shame not to experience the slow pace of ‘normal’ days.